 Kerala SSLC Social Science 2026 Answer Key: The Kerala Board of Public Examinations (KBPE) conducted the Kerala SSLC Social Science exam today, on March 23, 2026.
 The exam was conducted from 9:30 AM to 12:15 PM.
 The exam was moderate in terms of difficulty.
 KBPE will not release the official answer key for the Social Science exam.
-Our experts will prepare the unofficial answer key once the exam is over.
+Our experts have prepared the unofficial answer key.
 The detailed analysis and students' reactions have been provided below.

 Kerala SSLC Social Science Unofficial Answer Key 2026